 Our teams have been heavily involved in the consultation process in relation to these measures and they have significant practical experience and valuable perspectives in relation to the operation of the new rules.
-We will continue to engage with the Department of Finance and with Revenue during the course of the legislative process of the Bill and ultimately with Revenue on the development of comprehensive guidance notes.
+We will continue to engage with Revenue on the development of comprehensive guidance notes.
 Please get in touch with us for further insights.